10 Reasons Kyushu Is Japan’s Best-Kept Secret: Volcanoes, Onsen, and More!

 • Takasaki Monkey Park – see monkeys in their natural habitat

-• Umitamago Aquarium – Attractive aquarium next to the monkey park.
+• Umitamago Aquarium – an attractive aquarium next to the monkey park

 • Take day trips to Yufuin, Kunisaki Peninsula, or Usuki